sbekrin/cljs-babel/packages/cljs-register/README.md

 # cljs-register
-Hook node's require to compile ClojureScript modules on the fly.
+Node package to hook *.cljs files and parse them on the fly.

 ## Usage
 ```clj